The Stepback’s History: The “Tip-In”

 Early 1970s Stepback for The Terminal Man

-In the early 1970s, these covers were popular in pulpy genres, science fiction, and horror.
+In the early 1970s, these covers were popular in pulpy genres like science fiction and horror.

-I have yet to determine what is the first mass-market paperback published with a stepback cover.
+I have yet to determine what the first mass-market paperback published with a stepback cover is.
 Fortunately, I have come upon an early example.
 Surprisingly it’s one book, Michael Chrichton’s The Terminal Man, but with two versions, both with keyhole designs.

 The American paperback version is simple, revealing the only artwork on the page, a floating head connected to wires.
 When opened, there is no illustration, just the blurb.